motobreath/ris/README.md

 ##Hosting:
-Point your web server to the public folder.
+Point your web server's root to the public folder.
+Add server variable APPLICATION_ENV=development to take advantage of the configuration options.
+In apache vhosts I use:

+    SetEnv APPLICATION_ENV development

 Additional Information coming soon...

 ## Administration Section: